b-nairobi/Flow123d-python-utils/README.md

 # Cobertura Report Merger

-Takes file in cobertura format merges them to one combined report.
+Merges files in cobertura format into one combined report.

 ## Usage
 ```